Go backBra Fitting Guide - Lingerie & Swimwear

 Cup Size (overbust)

-Next, measure from the middle of your chest over the fullest part of your remaining breast, all the way around (B).
+Now measure from the middle of your chest (sternum) to the center of your spine, but this time over the fullest part of your remaining breast (diagram B).

 Measure around the widest part of your hips (C).